 Leveraging an AI-powered customer feedback tool like Kapiche helps you detect themes, measure sentiment, and assess the impact of each insight on customer satisfaction and loyalty.
 So you can prioritize issues based on their frequency, severity, and potential business impact.

-For example, if multiple customers mention similar frustrations with a product feature – “the checkout process is too slow” – Kapiche can automatically group these comments and help you quickly spot the root issues that needs addressing.
+For example, if multiple customers mention similar frustrations with a product feature – “the checkout process is too slow” – Kapiche can automatically group these comments and help you quickly spot the root issues that need addressing.

 Look for Sentiment Shifts Over Time